ACSA Region 19 Budget Guidelines

 - Internet and incidental room charges are the responsibility of the individual and/or charter and will not be reimbursed.

-- All receipts must be received by the Region XIX Treasurer or Consultant within 45 days of the Leg.
-Action Day activity.
+- All receipts must be received by the Region XIX Treasurer or Consultant within 45 days of the Legislative Action Day activity.
 Any receipts received after that time will be returned without reimbursement.